PlatosTwin/lt100/docs/index.markdown

 <h4 id="data-age-gender-time">Age, gender, and time</h4>

 Outside of the observation that older runners tend to be slower, there's not much of interest when we break down finishing times by age and gender.
-(I haven't yet verified this, but I suspect the three outlier blue dots at ages 58, 61, and 66 are due to dirty data rather than abnormally fast older runners.)
 But, this graph does reinforce the oddity I pointed out just above, about the 25-hour mark being a sort of inflection point.
 Here, the inflection manifests as a decrease in "dot density" in the band between 25:00 and 26:00.

 ![Finishing time by age, colored by gender, from 1983 through 2024.]({{"images/finishing_time_age_gender.png" | relative_url }})